 – Contract Date – date when this contract came into existence (there is a legal interpretation on when this happens but in its simplest terms think of it as when both Parties enter into a contract)

-– starting date – identified in contract data part one (normally the same as Contract Date but can be later when an Employer has engaged a Contractor to secure them but does not want them to start work on the project for a while)
+– starting date – identified in contract data part one (normally the same as Contract Date but can be later when a Client has engaged a Contractor to secure their services, but does not want them to start work on the project for a while)

 – Accepted Programme – programme identified in the contract data or the latest accepted by the Project Manager

-– Completion – when Contractor has done all the work stated in Works Information by the Completion Date and completed any defects that would prevent employer from using the works. (note – this is NOT defect free, just those that would stop the Employer from using the works)
+– Completion – when Contractor has done all the work stated in Scope by the Completion Date and completed any defects that would prevent the Client from using the works. (note – this is NOT defect free, just those that would stop the Client from using the works)

 – Completion Date – completion date in contract data unless changed in accordance with the contract – i.e. (implemented compensation events or acceleration).

 – planned Completion – when the Contractor plans to complete their work